2020 Colorado Proposition 114: Background and proposal

-Gray wolves are native to North America, including Colorado and were once present across the state; however, overhunting of common prey (especially elk) and an increase in livestock numbers forced them into conflict with ranchers.
+Gray wolves are native to North America, including Colorado and were once present across the state.
+Overhunting of common prey (especially elk) and an increase in livestock numbers forced them into conflict with ranchers.
 Wolves were hunted, trapped and poisoned into local extinction by the 1940s.

 The Colorado Parks and Wildlife Commission rejected a proposal to reintroduce the gray wolf in 2016, citing the potential impact on big game and livestock ranching in the state as well as the fact that the national gray wolf population elsewhere had already exceeded federal conservation goals.
 Resolutions by the Commission opposing reintroduction had also been passed in 1982 and 1989.

 Proposition 114 was instigated through ballot initiative as Initiative #107.
 Rocky Mountain Wolf Action Fund claimed in December 2019 that they had gathered 211,000 signatures in support of Initiative #107.
 In January 2020 it was confirmed that the initiative had collected 139,333 valid signatures, above the 124,632 signatures needed to be included in the 2020 elections.

 Proposition 114 directs the Colorado Parks and Wildlife Commission to: